-Do you know how to properly stir a cocktail?
-It may surprise you that there is a "proper" technique for this seemingly simple task in the bar.
+Do you know how to stir a cocktail correctly?
+It may surprise you that there is a proper technique for this seemingly simple task in the bar.
 With the help of a bar spoon, if you put it into practice, your cocktails' quality will improve.

 When to Stir a Cocktail

 - Drinks are typically stirred when they contain distilled spirits only.
-Martinis and Manhattans are perfect examples of "up" drinks that are often stirred, though some drinkers prefer them shaken.
-Some people argue that shaking will "bruise" the liquor—particularly when talking about gin—and that this can ruin the delicate flavors.
+Though some drinkers prefer them shaken, spirit-forward cocktails like martinis and Manhattans are perfect examples of drinks that are often best when stirred.

-- You will also stir when building a mixed drink directly in the glass it will be served in.
+- You will also stir when building a mixed drink directly in the serving glass.
 This is used for many highball and lowball drinks like the whiskey ginger and white Russian.
 Proper stirring technique and time are not critical in these drinks.
 Bartenders will either leave the drink as is or give it a quick stir and give the drinker a straw to stir as desired.

 How to Stir a Drink